aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/03-plugins/index.md

 - And **anything** else that comes to mind!

-In the next section, we will learn more about plugins, the surrounding ecosystem, and its infrastructure.
+In the next section, we will learn more about plugins, how they work, and who owns and manages them.